awsdocs/amazon-workspaces-administration-guide/doc_source/encrypt-workspaces.md

    1. Select the volumes to encrypt: **Root Volume**, **User Volume**, or both volumes\.

    1. For **Encryption Key**, select an AWS KMS CMK, either the AWS managed CMK created by Amazon WorkSpaces or a CMK that you created\.
-The CMK you select must be symmetric\.
+The CMK that you select must be symmetric\.
 Amazon WorkSpaces does not support asymmetric CMKs\.

    1. Choose **Next Step**\.